nssilva/All-About-JavaScript/README.md

 1. [Links for learning JavaScript] (https://github.com/FreeCodeCampCalgary/All-About-JavaScript/blob/master/Links.md)
 2. A good way to learn JavaScript is learn to [jQuery] (https://jquery.com/) first
+3. A good place to see code and learn is Github.
+Take time to check so project you like and his code.
+This is a awesome learning experience.
+4. Take a look at [TodoMvc](http://todomvc.com/) website.
+You can see todo app but with every framework.

 ## Improve your skill